linktrend/LiNKdev-Starter-Kit/docs/DESIGN_SYSTEM_V0.md

 # Design System v0

-This document outlines the initial design system implementation for Hikari, focusing on design tokens and primitive components.
+This document outlines the initial design system implementation for LTM Starter Kit, focusing on design tokens and primitive components.

 ## Overview